 He has done a significant amount of advising to the Government of East Timor, and most recently to the Government of Nigeria.
 He has led a number of long-term change initiatives in companies in Australia, the United States, and Asia, and conducted research on leadership andsocial changein Japan, Madagascar and Borneo.

-He is the author of Real Leadership: Helping People and Organizations Face Their Toughest Challenges (Berrett-Koehler, 2005).
+He is the author of Leadership for a Fractured World: How to Cross Boundaries, Build Bridges, and Lead Change (Berrett-Koehler, 2015) and Real Leadership: Helping People and Organizations Face Their Toughest Challenges (Berrett-Koehler, 2005).